-5 Reasons To Take Your Medical Elective Abroad
+Top Reasons To Do a Medical Elective Abroad

 There are obviously more than five reasons to do a medical placement abroad, but to make it short and sweet Lowri Thomas has pinpointed what she feels are the best reasons to go overseas.
-In this article Lowri shares why she decided to apply and how she found the experience and why you should also apply too if your a thinking about a healthcare related career.
+In this article Lowri shares why she decided to apply, how she found the experience and why you should also apply too if your a thinking about a healthcare related career.